wbern/hummus-pdf-example/BLOG_POST.md

 });
 ```

-If you are new to code, don't worry, you can some the same problem in a hundred different ways, and reading other people's code can, at first, be difficult because you are different people.
+If you are new to code, don't worry, you can solve the same problem in a hundred different ways, and reading other people's code can, at first, be difficult because you are different people.
 The industry may help to give standards, but even those standards change over time.

 Feel free to look up all the functions used online before you continue.
 If you want the work done by end of business, let's continue!